-Under certain circumstances a situation will occur when one party to a contract will become aware of the fact that the other party to the contract has no intention of performing their contractual obligations, even though the time period for performance of the contract is yet to expire.
+In some cases, it may become apparent to one party to a contract that the other contractual party has no intention of performing its contractual obligations – even though the time period for performance of the contract has yet to expire.

-When will an anticipatory breach of the contract occur?
+When will an anticipatory breach of contract occur?

-- Where there has been a renunciation by a party of their liabilities under the contract – an intention to no longer be bound by the contract shown by their actions
+- There has been a renunciation by a party of their liabilities under the contract, ie. an intention to no longer be bound by the contract as shown by their words or conduct;

 Would a failure to perform the contract constitute an anticipatory breach of contract?

-When will it become impossible for obligations under a contract to be performed?
+When will it become impossible for contractual obligations to be performed?

 For more information on:

-- When will a party be deemed to renunciate their liabilities under the contract?
+- When will a party have renunciated its liabilities under the contract?

 - What are the remedies for anticipatory breach?